Terrorists Strike U.S. and European Forces in North Africa

 At least 25 people have died and more than 60 are missing in Mali after an al Qaeda affiliate attacked two military bases on September 30.
 On the same day in Somalia, militants detonated a car bomb beside an Italian convoy; others attempted to blast their way into an American drone base.
 The attacks reveal radical Islam’s persistent threat to European interests in North Africa.

-The attacks crippled Mondoro base, where militants burned 22 vehicles, piles of ammunition, and half the weapons at the base.
-When Malian troops withdrew, assailants made off with two vans full of ammunition, and for good measure, two camels and 12 cows.
+The attacks crippled the Mondoro base, where militants burned 22 vehicles, piles of ammunition, and half the weapons at the base.
+When Malian troops withdrew, assailants made off with two vans full of ammunition, along with two camels and 12 cows.

-Gen. Oumarou Namatou Gazama, of the G5 Sahel force, blamed the al Qaeda-linked terrorist group Ansarul Islam for the attack in Boulikessi.
+Gen. Oumarou Namatou Gazama, of the G-5 Sahel, blamed the al Qaeda-linked terrorist group Ansarul Islam for the attack in Boulikessi.
 Reinforcements arrived and retook the base the same day.
 French troops involved with Operation Barkhane supported the pursuit and counterattack that followed.

 In Somalia, the attacks were less successful but sent a definite message.